- About Us

 Outsourcing Hazardous Processing – A Growing Problem

-The graph below shows that lead ore exports from the U.S. to China grew by 50 percent between 2005 and 2010.
-China has reported more than 30 serious lead poisoning incidents around lead smelters and battery recyclers since 2009.
+The graph below shows that lead ore exports from the U.S. to China doubled between 2007 and 2014.
+China has reported more than 30 lead poisoning incidents around lead smelters and battery recycling plants since 2009.

 Source: U.S. International trade Commission